JulianEberius/Subclim/README.markdown

 Just add the plugin to your Sublime Text packages directory as usual.
 Additionally, install Eclim from eclim.org.
 Then, in Sublime Text run the command set_eclim_path via the command palette to tell ST2 where to find eclim.
+*Important*: This plugin is only compatible with Eclim version 1.7.3 or greater.
+*Important 2*: I would recommend to disable ST2's "as-you-type" completion when working with Subclim (setting "auto_complete" to false).
+For bigger projects, the Eclim completions can not keep up and might mess up your typing.
+Just find out whether it works for you.

 Usage
 -----